EnricoPittini/Barcodes-verification/README.md

 Actually, this is the basic output format.
 The user can specify to build a richer output file, containing more information.

 ## Interface
 The most important functions are now briefly introduced.
+Each of them is contained in a separate Python file, since they can involve several auxiliar functions, with several lines of code.

 ### Barcode verification
 Function `verify_barcode`.
 This is the main function, which performs the overall process of barcode verification.
 So, it performs all the four recquired steps.
 Basically, it consists in the subsequent application of the four functions `detect_boundingBox`, `rotate_boundingBox`, `refine_ROIimage`, `compute_quality_parameters`.